eddyleework/Face-Mask-Detection-yolov3-tiny/README.md

 - trained weights with 700 files for both (poor data...)

-- weight and cfg files are here "  https://drive.google.com/drive/folders/1A9KDMyYSX1FHAjBd5xSlWHzSqZCrRIs8?usp=sharing  "
+- download these weight and cfg files( https://drive.google.com/drive/folders/1A9KDMyYSX1FHAjBd5xSlWHzSqZCrRIs8?usp=sharing  )
+  and add in folder (weight_cfg_dir)